-Full reports of these 2 studies on cyclohexyl salicylate have not been provided to the SCCS and only limited information is available on the ECHA website.
+Full reports of these 2 studies on Cyclohexyl Salicylate have not been provided to the SCCS and only limited information is available on the ECHA website.

-Methyl salicylate
+Methyl Salicylate

 An SCCS Opinion was published for methyl salicylate in 2021 (SCCS, 2021).
 The pivotal study that can be used to derive a point of departure (POD) for reproductive and development toxicity is that from a 3-generation study by Collins et al. (1971), where the derived POD is 75 mg/kg bw/day.
-This provides further assurance that the POD derived from salicylic acid data is relevant to use in this safety evaluation, also for Hexyl Salicylate.
+This provides further assurance that the POD derived from salicylic acid data is relevant to use in this safety evaluation.